What is the Process of Obtaining PAN & TAN for Registered Sole Proprietorship Firm?

 • Making financial transactions more than a certain level.

-Tax Deductive and Collection Account Number, TAN:
+Tax Deductible and Collection Account Number, TAN:

-• Following rules on tax deductions.
+• Following the rules on tax deductions.

-Methodically Approach to Get PAN
+Methodical Approach to Get PAN

 1. Eligibility criteria